 Time to Move from Reaction Mode to Proactive Security Management

-The first major consideration is whether the agency has permitted employees to access the internal network from personal computers.
-Many employees may not have agency-owned laptops.
+The first major consideration is whether the your firm has permitted employees to access the internal network from personal computers.
+Many employees may not have your firm-owned laptops.
 How will they work from home for an extended period?

 - Allowing employee-owned computers to connect to the internal network, for example through a VPN, may be expedient, but it means you are letting unmanaged, potentially insecure computers access critical servers and protected databases.
 You have no idea whether those computers are infected by malware, what security protections are on them, or who else is using them.

 - Prohibiting work on employee-owned computers means that every remote worker – possibly your entire workforce – must be set up with company equipment.
 That could be a big and expensive job for your IT team.
 It would also take time to set up and distribute the necessary computers, resulting in more lost productivity and interrupted services.

 There are additional factors which affect the risk related to remote workers, including